 There are several good examples of technologies that have failed in their core promises in the last years.
 The most of them come out with a lot of marketing and have built up promises that they cannot keep.
 If something feels like magic, it’s probably just marketing.
 We all live under the same laws of physics (and the laws of the Big-O).

 So, always examine thoroughly what is being promised and how everything is explained.
 There are almost always some assumptions or some shortcuts that are employed when something that has seemed very hard or even impossible and is now promised to be easy.
 As always, look for opinions from the actual users of the technology; what their use cases are like and what their experience is.

 What is the current tech stack at Taiste?

 I am very happy with our current technology stack.
 Mobile clients are implemented on top of Xamarin using C# programming language or React Native using ClojureScript programming language.
-On server side we are relying on Python and Clojure programming languages, Django Web Framefork and most of our data storage solutions are based on PostgreSQL.
-These are very solid products and even in case something breaks at 3am (that has not really happened in a very long time to be honest (knock on wood)) we know where the problems might be and be able to solve them swiftly.
+On the server side, we are relying on Python and Clojure programming languages, Django Web Framefork and most of our data storage solutions are based on PostgreSQL.
+These are very solid products, and even in case something breaks at 3am (that has not really happened in a very long time, to be honest (knock on wood)) we know where the problems might be and be able to solve them swiftly.

 I am especially fond of our current front-end stack which is based in Reagent and Re-Frame libraries that are built on top of React for ClojureScript.
 The development experience using Figwheel is something that, once you experience it, makes you never want to go back.